timspro/jest-config-server/README.md

 ## Environment Variables

-`PORT`: the port to use for the test server; Node randomly assigns an available one by default
+`PORT`: the port to use for the test server; Node randomly assigns an available one by default or if PORT is 0

 By using a random port, multiple test suites can run in parallel and there is no worry about asking for a port that is already in use.